SHOP LOCAL: Where to find last minute gifts in Dayton this holiday season

 Location: 37 S. St. Clair Street in Dayton

-Details: A new and used consignment shop that features buying, selling and trading of shoes.
+Details: A new and used consignment shop that features buying, selling and trading shoes.

 For more information, visit www.soletouchers.com or the shop’s Facebook or Instagram pages.